Sabaton (band): Lyrical and musical style

-Controversy
+Public image

+Russo-Ukrainian war

 In 2015, the band performed at a show organized by Putin loyalist motorcycle club Night Wolves in Russian-occupied Crimea, and bassist Pär Sundström stated in an interview with Sweden Rock Magazine in 2016, when he was asked about that trip: "If you go to Sevastopol, you hardly feel that they feel occupied", adding: "All these years they have felt like Russians but [been] treated like a small piece of Ukraine."
 Pär has since specified that his original quotes were referring to "how I experienced the situation there and then", adding: "That someone invades or occupies another country is against international law."

 In 2022, Sabaton received the Public Educator Award from the Swedish Skeptics Association for the historical information which they publish on their homepage and through one of their YouTube channels.
-(The award is traditionally presented to academics, authors, journalists and media outlets that go above and beyond what is expected in order to educate people.)
+The award is traditionally presented to academics, authors, journalists and media outlets that go above and beyond what is expected in order to educate people.
 The concert and comments mentioned above, and the resultant public debate in Sweden, caused the Swedish Skeptics Association to review the award.
 The review found that withdrawal of the award was not justified.

-Sabaton distanced itself from Russia and participated in a demonstration (in Hartlepool, England) against the invasion of Ukraine on 3 March 2022, very shortly after the beginning of the war.
+Sabaton distanced itself from Russia and participated in a demonstration, in Hartlepool, England, against the invasion of Ukraine on 3 March 2022, very shortly after the beginning of the war.
 They also released an official statement on 15 March 2022: "Our upcoming album 'The War To End All Wars' deals with a conflict that ended over a century ago, and we're deeply saddened to now see mankind repeat the mistakes of generations past.
 There has been more than enough bloodshed throughout history.
 No need for more."